 - Design flexibility: Modern porcelain tiles can very convincingly mimic all sorts of traditional flooring materials, such as marble, granite, wood, or even steel, bamboo, or cork.
 Visually, these can be almost indistinguishable from the real thing.

 - Durability: These are some of the toughest flooring options available.
 Hard, dense, and solid, porcelain is resistant to most heavy impact stresses and can even be used in commercial environments.
 In general, this material should be classified with a PEI rating of at least 5, making it suitable for high-traffic spaces and heavy equipment use.

 - Resistance to liquids: The density of porcelain makes it more resistant to liquid penetration than other, more porous types of ceramic.
 This advantage can be increased through the application of a melted glass glaze, which will make any surface it is adhered to completely impervious to water.

-- Stain-resistance: Another advantage of porcelain flooring is that it is naturally stain- resistant.
+- Stain-resistance: Another advantage of porcelain flooring is natural stain resistance.
 Being able to repel liquid penetration means that staining agents can’t easily penetrate down through the material dimensionally.
 When glazed, this effect is even more dramatic, making it nearly impossible to discolor the surface of these tiles.

 - Low maintenance: The natural stain and water resistance of porcelain also helps to make the material very easy to maintain.
 Spills can be spot-cleaned with a damp rag when necessary, and regular sweeping will keep loose debris off the floor, helping to maintain any glazed surface protections which may be in place.
 Periodic damp mopping with a solution of pH-balanced dish soap and water makes it easy to disinfect the area.

 - Fireproof: Porcelain does not burn under any normal conditions, and these floors can help to restrict the transference and movement of flames if a fire breaks out.